njpatterson91/back-end-api/README.md

 TO BE ADDED TODAY:

 - need a way to invite/ uninvite a user to potluck

 - need a way to add items and assign them to people

-- need to add the get request for viewing a single potluck specific to user
+- need to add the get request for viewing a single potluck specific to user DONE
+    / GET /api/users/:id/potlucks/:potluck_id --> Returns a specific potluck that a specific user is invited to

 - need a way for someone who's been invited to change their attendance status